Complex metal parts are frequently created by a molding process known as casting.

 Read Brigden's edited responses below.

-"How does a 3D-printed part compare to a forged or cast one when it comes to test to evaluating fatigue?"
+"How does a part made from additive manufacturing compare to a forged or cast one when it comes to fatigue inspection?"

 Kevin Brigden: This is the elephant in the room when you talk about metal printing fatigue...